matbuoro/LETM/README.md

 This folder contains:

-* Simulation script : just to illustrate how the LETM is working (using R);
+* Simulation script : just to illustrate how the LETM works (using R);
 	|-  SCRIPT_LETM_SIM.R : R script to simulate data and run the analysis;
 	|-  LETM.md : code of the model

 * Examples: codes and data from the *Salmo* study (Buoro et al. 2012) and *Earwigs* study (Buzatto et al. 2015).